 |Initial Offers||released by 5pm (GMT) on 30th March 2023|

 (Source: Royal College of Radiologists website – dates updated as and when known and may be subject to change due to COVID

 Here is an overview of the selection process for ST1 Clinical Radiology training:

-- Recruitment and selection into ST1 Clinical Radiology in England, Scotland and Wales is nationally coordinated using an online recruitment system called ORIEL.
+- Recruitment and selection into ST1 Clinical Radiology in England, Scotland and Wales is nationally coordinated using an online platform, ORIEL.
 Essentially this means there is just one ‘national’ application rather than having to submit multiple applications to each area of the country.

-- Applicants will have their self-assessments verified by a panel separately from the interviews.
+- Applicants will have their portfolio self-assessments verified by a panel of radiologists.
 They may be required to upload evidence to ORIEL as part of the application process.

 - Before booking the interview, applicants are asked to rank their preferred training locations on the online application form (ORIEL).
 There is the option to exclude themselves from a certain area or state no preference.

 - Applicants then receive an email asking them to book an interview date and time slot.
 Options tend to fill up quickly so we advise you book ASAP to get a date and time convenient for you.

 - The interviews are held online on Microsoft Teams likely late February/early March 2022 using a nationally agreed scoring framework and documentation.
 Any details that applicants need will be provided as part of the application process.